SAPA

 4) First Nations, Métis and Archaeologists: Collaborative Approaches Towards Understanding Our Past in 2013.

 Another important contribution SAPA has made to Saskatchewan archaeology is the production of a “road map” for the province’s centennial in 2005.
 This map shows the locations of over 22,000 recorded sites (on a large scale); the other side describes the archaeological materials found – projectile points and pottery being the two key age indicators for sites.
-The map continues to be a popular purchase at the Archaeology Centre’s Den of Antiquity.
+In 2020, the SAS updated the map with an additional 5000 sites and it is currently available for purchase in the Online Store.